brandontkessler/codegib/README.md

 # UPDATING SCHEMAS/DATABASE

 This does not use Alembic for migrations so changes must be updated manually.
-Using a postgres database, we can make changes to our models and update directly against the database:
+Using a postgresql database, we can make changes to our models and update directly against the database:

-**Example using Postgres as database:**
+**Example using PostgresQL as database management:**

-Start by adding the column to the tabe in the database directly through psql:
+Start by adding the column to the table in the database directly through psql:

 ```
 $ psql postgres -U <username>